How to Winterize a Commercial Water Heater: A Step-by-Step Guide to Protect You This Winter

-Big Problem: Blocked Intake and Exhaust
+Checking for Blocked Intake and Exhaust

-You may think, hey, my water heater is running, so what’s the problem?
-Well, if your air intake and/or your exhaust vent are even just partially blocked, both problems mean that your commercial water heater isn’t working at peak efficiency.
-So even if your commercial water heater appears to be working properly, all that money in potential energy savings you wanted from your high-efficiency (HE) unit is going right out the window.
-Wasted energy means wasted money, plain and simple.
+Well, checking on your intake and exhaust vents is still worth it!
+The reality is that even if your air intake and exhaust vent are partially blocked, it could mean your commercial water heater isn’t working at peak efficiency.
+If that’s the case, all that money you thought you were saving in energy costs is going out the window.
+Wasted energy means wasted money, plain and simple!

-Problem Solved: Clear Air Intake and Exhaust Vents
+Clearing the Air Intake and Exhaust Vents

 Fortunately, there are many ways you can prevent your air intake lines and exhaust vents from getting plugged with debris and damaging your water heater.